The end of the financial year is quickly approaching and getting your finances in shape will be top of mind for many busy professionals.

 Be sure to act quickly

-The measures will end on 30 June 2018.
+The measures will end on 30 June 2019.
 It would be worthwhile, therefore, to consider what assets you may wish to acquire and claim before the end of this as well as next financial year.
-Many small medical/dental/veterinary practices will fit the criterion to benefit from the tax break: all you need to qualify is an Australian Business Number and an annual turnover of less than $10 million.
-“This tax concession for small business owners is a simple and efficient way to boost the health of your practice and it is important for business owners to investigate if their assets are eligible for the deduction before the end of the tax year,” Mr Brandenburger concluded.
+Many small medical/dental/veterinary/accounting practices will fit the criterion to benefit from the tax break: all you need to qualify is an Australian Business Number and an annual turnover of less than $10 million.
+“This tax concession for small business owners is a simple and efficient way to boost the health of your business and it is important for business owners to investigate if their assets are eligible for the deduction before the end of the tax year,” Mr Brandenburger concluded.